spbail-dev/demo-project/README.md

 This is a demo project for my "Getting started with Open Source" talk. **PRs welcome!**

-If you'd like to buy me a :coffee: coffee :coffee: (or beer) as a thank you for providing these learning materials, I'd be super stoked!
-Check out [buymeacoffee.com/sambail](https://www.buymeacoffee.com/sambail) :)
+---

+### ☕ Buy me a coffee ☕

+If you enjoy this workshop and want to say thanks, you can buy me a coffee here: https://www.buymeacoffee.com/sambail Thank you 😄

+---

 ## What does this project do?